Best Physical Therapy Exercises To Improve Mobility

 When you are doing these body-exercises, your body has to be in good alignment, and you need to perform the exercise with full range of motion to isolate and strengthen specific muscle groups that are being targeted.
 Since these body-exercises are focused, you will likely feel muscular fatigue in some areas, but you won’t experience the general fatigue you usually feel when going through a gym workout regime.

-Before you start these body-exercises, consult with your healthcare provider or doctor and follow their recommendations.
+Before you start these exercises to improve mobility, consult with your healthcare provider or doctor and follow their recommendations.

 Back stretching exercises